ABOUT

 All the people in these photographs are photographed in-camera underwater.

 Jordan is considered the second most water-scarce country in the world.
-The photographs feature mostly rural Syrian refugee families living in Jordan that have been seriously impacted by the effects of climate change.
-They are forced to move their homes up to several times a year, moving to where there is available agricultural work, to wherever there has been sufficient rainfall to enable crops to grow.
+The photographs feature refugee families, who feld the war in Syria, now living in Jordan.
+Living lives of continuous displacement largely due to climate change, they are forced to move their homes up to several times a year, moving to where there is available agricultural work, to wherever there has been sufficient rainfall to enable crops to grow.

 The photographs were taken in the deserts of southern Jordan.
-In almost all the photographs, the people are family members.
 The stacks of boxes that the families sit and stand together on aim skyward - a verticality implying more sense of strength or defiance - and provide pedestals for those that in our society are typically unseen and unnoticed.
 Not generals or politicians of history, but human beings equally worthy of their place in the world.

 Brandt has had solo gallery and museum shows around the world, including New York, London, Berlin, Stockholm, Paris and Los Angeles.